shameemreza/assistify-for-woocommerce/readme.txt

 Yes, the AI can respond in the language the customer uses.
 The plugin interface is translation-ready.

+= How do I report bugs or request features? =

+Please report bugs and request features on our [GitHub Issues](https://github.com/shameemreza/assistify-for-woocommerce/issues) page.

 == Screenshots ==

 1. Admin chat interface - Query your store data naturally.